Fujifilm X-H2 Review

 Handling the Fujifilm X-H2

-I am still surprised that you cannot recentre the focus point by double tapping the joystick and I find it quite annoying.
+I am still surprised that you cannot recenter the focus point by double-tapping the joystick, and I find this quite annoying.

-The few quibbles I had with the X-H2S are slowly but surely dissipating as I have used these cameras for a longer period of time now.
-Muscle memory is adjusting and the button layout and overall handling experience have grown on me despite early skepticism.
+The few quibbles I had with the X-H2S are slowly but surely dissipating as I have used these cameras for longer.
+Muscle memory is adjusting, and the button layout and overall handling experience have grown on me despite early skepticism.

 I also enjoy the visual confirmation of settings on the sub-monitor and prefer the grey background with black fonts.

-The quiet and dampened shutter sound was something I also had to get used to but as mentioned above, the more you use it, the more you come to appreciate it and it still feels determined and responsive.
-It is just not as loud and affirmative as an X-Pro3 for example.
+I also had to get used to the quiet and muffled shutter sound, but as mentioned earlier, the more you use it, the more you come to appreciate it.
+It still feels decisive and responsive; it just isn’t as loud and assertive as an X-Pro3, for example.

 Fujifilm X-H2 in Action